sangamgupta85/result_analyzer/README.md

 This application works with test results and perform EOD and monthly calculations on the test results received.
 * Students give online tests.
-* A third party service, submits the test results to our rails app when a test is submitted by a student.
+* A third party service, submits the test results to the rails app when a test is submitted by a student.
 * We store these test results.
 * Every day at 6 PM, our app performs the following EOD tasks:
     - Aggregates all the collected results for a day and calculates daily result stats.